-Contact High spotlights the photographers who have played critical roles in bringing hip hop imagery onto the global stage.
-Photographers will share their era-defining stories of a single iconic image -- what legendary street photographer Henri Cartier Bresson called ‘The Decisive Moment’ -- A rare glimpse into the creative process and behind-the-scenes look at the making of the imagery that shaped hip hop.
+Contact High spotlights the photographers who have played critical roles in bringing hip hop and music culture imagery onto the global stage.
+Photographers share their era-defining stories of a single iconic image -- what legendary street photographer Henri Cartier Bresson called ‘The Decisive Moment’ -- A rare glimpse into the creative process and behind-the-scenes look at the making of the imagery that shaped hip hop and music culture overall.

 CONTACT HIGH: THE STORY